DataDog/documentation/content/en/tracing/setup/dotnet-core.md

 For more details on manual instrumentation and custom tagging, see [Manual instrumentation documentation][7].

-Manual instrumentation is supported on .NET Framework 4.5 and above on Windows and on .NET Core 2.1 and above on Windows and Linux.
-Manual instrumentation may also work on other platforms that implements .NET Standard 2.0, but these are not tested by Datadog.
+Manual instrumentation is supported on .NET Framework 4.5 and above on Windows and on .NET Core 2.1, 3.0, and 3.1 on Windows and Linux.

 For more details on platform support for .NET Standard 2.0, see the [.NET Standard documentation][8].